 Should I use LinkedIn Connector Tool or LinkedIn Search and Connect tool?

-LinkedIn have a limitation on the number of profiles you can visit, so if you see that you are getting limited, it’s better to switch to Search and Connect tool since it’s connecting without visiting the profile itself.
+LinkedIn has a limitation on the number of profiles you can visit.
+That said, if you start hitting the limitation, you then opt to use the Search and Connect tool.